ZhangLockerberg/DQN-Navigation/README.md

 - Follow instructions on how to enable a [Virtual Screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)
 ### 4. Instructions
 - Run [Navigation.ipynb](/Navigation.ipynb)
-- See an [untrained version](https://youtu.be/tCtFOyoverk) and my [trained agent](https://www.youtube.com/watch?v=YRjJCcCDLC8)) collecting bananas on YouTube.
-You are mostly welcome to leave comments below :peach:.
+- See an [untrained version](https://youtu.be/tCtFOyoverk) and my [trained agent](https://www.youtube.com/watch?v=YRjJCcCDLC8) collecting bananas on YouTube.
+You are mostly welcome to leave comments below :peach: